kr3t3n/markpad/projectDesc.md

 ## Overview

 Markpad is a modern, feature-rich markdown editor built with React and TypeScript.
 It provides a seamless writing experience with real-time preview, rich formatting options, and multiple export capabilities.
+The application is designed to be user-friendly, responsive, and accessible across all devices.

 ## Features